YosefLab/temporal_condition_shortest_walk/README.md

-# Directed Condition Steiner Network
+# Temporal Condition Shortest Walk

 This project implements an algorithm for solving the Temporal Condition Shortest Path problem in condition-varying graphs.
 It also contains tools for generating interesting instances of the problem to test the feasibility of the algorithm in practice.